kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-03-user-api-routes-jwt-auth/08-implementing-jwt.md

 ```

 ## Postman
-* Use Register request API POST route and it will instert a user and send a jwt token back to the client
+* Use `Register request API POST route` and it will insert a user and send a jwt token back to the client

 ```
 {